← All Projects

 The Problem

 Slack is now one of the most common custodian data sources in corporate eDiscovery.
-But the standard workflow — export a ZIP from the Slack admin console, then hand it to a vendor for processing — is slow, expensive, and requires sending potentially sensitive data off-premises.
+But the standard workflow of exporting a ZIP from the Slack admin console and handing it to a vendor for processing is slow, expensive, and requires sending potentially sensitive data off-premises.

 Legal ops teams at companies running Slack Enterprise Grid need a way to process exports locally, without network connectivity, and produce outputs that plug directly into review platforms like Relativity.